theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/extraction-settings.md

 #### Background job timeout (seconds)
-This option can be used if the data transfer to a destination takes a lot of time e.g., when bulk-inserts are deactivated for database destinations.
+{% if page.product == "xtract-universal" %}This option can be used if the data transfer to a destination takes a lot of time, e.g., when bulk-inserts are deactivated for database destinations.{% endif %}
 **Background job timeout (seconds)** sets a timeout period for extractions that run in background mode.<br>
 The default value is 180 seconds.
 The maximum timeout value is 3600 seconds.